Masters in Creative Writing

-Faculty: Typically, 12-14 writers of fiction and poetry are admitted each year into the program.
-With nine creative writing faculty members (Joshua Clover, Lucy Corin, Lynn Freed, Jack Hicks, Pam Houston, Joe Wenderoth, Alan Williamson, and Yiyun Li) we emphasize close student-faculty relationships.
-Our faculty comes with an extraordinary variety of aesthetic sensibilities and career paths, and a great way to get a sense of what's available to you at Davis is to look into the range of experiences our faculty bring.
+Faculty: Typically, 12-14 writers of fiction and poetry are admitted each year into the program, and we regularly offer workshops in nonfiction and seminars in poetics and the theory of fiction.
+We emphasize close student-faculty relationships and the development of individual artistic sensibilities in a supportive and engaged community of writers.
+Our faculty (Joshua Clover, Lucy Corin, Lynn Freed, Jack Hicks, Pam Houston, Joe Wenderoth, and Yiyun Li) represents extraordinary variety of aesthetic sensibilities and ways of leading a literary life.
+A great way to get a sense of what's available to you at Davis is to look into the range of experiences our faculty brings.
 Some schools do an excellent job of collecting like-minded writers and thinkers; Davis thrives on variety, so you should be excited by the idea of having your own sensibilities challenged as well as finding mentors who can nurture your core beliefs.

 In the spring of your first year you will form your thesis committee consisting of a Thesis Director and two additional readers from the faculty.
-During your second year you'll work closely with your committee to create a book-length work in your genre which you will present at an intimate-yet-public defense/celebration in May.
+During your second year you'll work closely with your committee to create a book-length creative work which you will present at an intimate-yet-public defense/celebration in May.

-During their second-year, students are offered teaching appointments to teach introductory undergraduate creative writing workshops (ENL 5F or ENL 5P) in their genre or are hired as literature TAs or GSRs.
+During their second year, all students have access to funding in the form of teaching introductory undergraduate creative writing workshops (ENL 5F or ENL 5P) in their genre or by working as literature Teaching Assistants or Graduate Student Researchers.

 Creative Writing Program Reading Series: Typically, each quarter the program brings two or three writers to campus for public readings.
 We often choose writers who are early in their careers or who are celebrated within specific writing traditions or communities.
 Recent visitors include Rebecca Brown, Juliana Spahr, Christine Schutt, David St. John, and Daniel Alarcon.
 Again, the goal is to expose students to a wide range of writers and writing lives.
 In addition, one of the advantages of being part of a large university is that we also have access high profile campus-wide events (recently, Toni Morrison, Michael Chabon, Octavia Butler).